MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 [!INCLUDE [pre-release-label](../includes/pre-release-label.md)]

 A bot is an app that users interact with in a conversational way, using text, graphics (such as cards or images), or speech.
 Every interaction between the user and the bot generates an *activity*.
-The Bot Service sends information between the user's bot-connected app (such as Facebook, Skype, Slack, etc. which we call the *channel*) and the bot.
+The Bot Framework Service, which is a component of the Azure Bot Service, sends information between the user's bot-connected app (such as Facebook, Skype, Slack, etc. which we call the *channel*) and the bot.
 Each channel may include additional information in the activities they send.
 Before creating bots, it is important to understand how a bot uses activity objects to communicate with its users.
 Let's first take a look at activities that are exchanged when we run a simple echo bot.

 ![activity diagram](media/bot-builder-activity.png)